 - Reduces risk with contextual-based security posture management

 - Agentless and agent-based vulnerability scanning for maximum enterprise agility and comprehensive workload protection

-- Ensures broad coverage and secures critical workloads across databases, app services, VMs, containers, and more
+- Ensures broad coverage and secures critical workloads across databases, app development services, VMs, containers, and more

 - Intune is required to unlock the platform’s full capabilities

 - Configuring devices and onboarding are challenging

 - May produce false positives when integrating with 3rd party applications